modalitysystems/modalitysoftware-docs/TeamsChatAssist/armdeploy.md

 1. Open all files and change all PartionKey values to your Azure TenantID, and also the RowKey value for the InstanceConfigurations.typed.csv file.

-   > Note: See [whatsmytenantid.com](https://www.whatismytenantid.com/) to help find this.
+   > Note: See [whatsmytenantid.com](https://www.whatismytenantid.com/) to help find this

 1. Import all files into their respective tables that you created in the previous step